ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 104 Dion Skipper Euphyes dion (W. H. Edwards, 1879)

 Named for a somewhat elusive Greek goddess, Dione, the Dion Skipper has been appropriately elusive in Massachusetts.
 It is still quite a surprise when this wide-ranging species turns up.
 It apparently prefers calcareous or at least non-acidic wetlands north of about New Jersey, and therefore suitable wetland habitat is found almost solely in the western part of our state.
-The Dion has recently been found in more locations in western Massachusetts than previously thought, and may be extending its range, arriving from either Connecticut or New York or both.
+Dion Skipper has recently been found in more locations in western Massachusetts than previously thought, and may be either extending its range in Massachusetts, arriving from either Connecticut or New York or both, or simply becoming more common.

 Photo: Hinsdale, Mass., B Higgins, July 18, 2009

 Scudder did not include this species in his magnum opus on New England butterflies.
 Dion Skipper either did not occur in Massachusetts in 1900, or, more likely, was so uncommon that it had not been found.
-Scudder conflated Dion with the Palatka Skipper.
+There are no 19th or early 20th century Massachusetts specimens in the Harvard MCZ.
+Scudder conflated Dion Skipper and Palatka Skipper.
 He knew of “palatka” specimens from the midwest and Florida, but none from New England.
 It was W. H. Edwards who first described and named Dion Skipper from an Indiana specimen (Miller and Brown 1981).
 Some authors recognize today’s southern populations as a separate sub-species E. dion alabamae (e.g. NatureServe 2011).

-Dion Skipper has a curious distribution.
-It is absent from the whole southeast Appalachian Mountains area, but found along the Atlantic coastal plain from Florida north to Long Island, and then north through western Connecticut, western Massachusetts, Vermont and Quebec.
-From Quebec it is found in southern Canada west to the Great Lakes area and upper midwest, and then south down the Mississippi River valley to the gulf states (Opler and Krizek 1984; Layberry 1998).
-Lepidopterist Arthur Shapiro traces this odd biogeography to the pattern of postglacial recolonization.
+Dion Skipper has a curious distribution today.
+It is absent from the whole southeast Appalachian Mountains area, but is found along the Atlantic coastal plain from Florida north to Long Island.
+North of that, it occurs only inland: in western Connecticut, western Massachusetts, Vermont and Quebec.
+It is found in Quebec and Ontario in southern Canada, through the Great Lakes area to the upper midwest, then south down the Mississippi River valley to the gulf states (Cech and Tudor 2005; Opler and Krizek 1984; Layberry 1998).
+Lepidopterist Arthur Shapiro traces this odd biogeography to the pattern of postglacial re-colonization.

-According to Shapiro, Dion Skipper is one of several sedge-feeding, marsh-dwelling skippers which probably re-colonized southern New England (at least north to Connecticut, in this case) after the glacial era by moving north along the Atlantic coastal plain.
-Along with the Black Dash, Mulberry Wing, Two-spotted, and Broad-winged Skippers, the Dion may have migrated across New York to re-enter the Great Lakes areas from the east; --but Dion Skipper probably also reached the Great Lakes by migrating north along the Mississippi River.
+According to Shapiro, Dion Skipper is one of several sedge-feeding, marsh-dwelling skippers which re-colonized southern New England (at least north to Connecticut, in this case) after the glacial era by moving north along the Atlantic coastal plain.
+Along with the Black Dash, Mulberry Wing, Two-spotted, and Broad-winged Skippers, Dion Skipper may have migrated across New York to re-enter the Great Lakes areas from the east --but it probably also reached the Great Lakes by migrating north along the Mississippi River.

-The earliest Massachusetts record, according to Dr. Dale Schweitzer’s Atlas account, is from 22 July, 1962, near South Egremont (Berkshire County); G. Taylor’s specimen in now in the Yale University Collection.
-There are two records from the Atlas period: 11 July 1986, Hancock (Berkshire Co.), by R. Wendell, and 17 July 1986, Stockbridge (Berkshire Co) by D. Schweitzer.
+The earliest Massachusetts record, according to Dr. Dale Schweitzer’s Atlas account, is from 22 July, 1962, near South Egremont (Berkshire Co.), O. R. Taylor (specimen at Yale).
+There are two records from the Atlas period: 11 July 1986, Hancock (Berkshire Co.), R. Wendell, and 18 July 1986, Stockbridge (Berkshire Co.), D. F. Schweitzer (specimen at Yale).
 Schweitzer complained in the 1980’s that western Massachusetts calcareous fens were “depauperate” in expected lepidoptera (probably mainly moths), whether from gypsy moth spraying or other causes.
-But he pointed out that because the Dion Skipper is a strong flier which can occupy a variety of wetland types, it was a good colonizer and might soon be expected to reappear.
-Overall, the low numbers of Dion Skipper in our state have resulted in its being listed as Threatened under the Massachusetts Endangered Species Act.
+But he pointed out that because the Dion Skipper is a strong flier which can occupy a variety of wetland types, it was a good colonizer and might be expected to reappear.
+Still, the low numbers of Dion Skipper in our state have resulted in its being listed as Threatened under the Massachusetts Endangered Species Act.

 Host Plants and Habitat

-The 1990-95 Connecticut Atlas found Dion Skipper using Carex lacustris in the wild, but also raised it on Yellow Nut Sedge (Cyperus esculentus) in the lab (O’Donnell et al. 2007).
+The 1990-95 Connecticut Atlas found Dion Skipper using Carex lacustris in the wild, but also raised it on yellow nut sedge (Cyperus esculentus) in the lab (O’Donnell et al. 2007).
 In New York its host plant is also Carex lacustris (Shapiro 1974), and this may be its only host plant in Massachusetts.
-Elsewhere it also uses Carex hyalinolepis and Scirpus cyperinus, and may possibly use Carex stricta (Scott 1986; Layberry 1998).
+Carex lacustris is native to and found in most Massachusetts counties except Barnstable, Dukes and Nantucket (Cullina et al. 2011).
+Elsewhere Dion Skipper also uses Carex hyalinolepis and Scirpus cyperinus, and may possibly use Carex stricta (Scott 1986; Layberry 1998).

 The known habitat in Massachusetts is sedge meadows, including calcareous fens, riparian marshes, stream corridors, and wet meadows (NHESP, 2/2010) .
 It was first found in a high quality fen in Massachusetts.
 Adults nectar in upland fields near the wetland.